 Since you can use a Bluetooth headset with the Android Wear LTE smartwatch, call quality is excellent under a wide variety of conditions.
 In very noisy environments, I hold my wrist next to my ear, or used a headset.

-While VoLTE/HD Voice is being rapidly deployed, most carriers have still only enabled VoLTE for a select subset of user devices in typically urban areas.
+While VoLTE / HD Voice is being rapidly deployed, some carriers have still only enabled VoLTE for a select subset of user devices.
 Your smartphone/watch will often drop back to “4G” to make a call.
 You can observe this on an Android device by that the signal icon changes from 4G-LTE to just 4G–which likely actually means a 3G CDMA or HSPA network.

 - 2G EDGE, the oldest digital network mode still in use, very slow.

 - 3G HSPA/HSPA+, good enough for basic web browsing and email.

 - really good 3G.
 Carriers like to call their upgraded 3G networks 4G.

 You might notice the signal bars jumping up/down a few notches when going between 4G and 4G-LTE since LTE in the present times is often on a different band than 3G–e.g. 700 MHz vs. 1900 MHz.